Helga de la Brache: Real story

 When the two women moved to Finland in 1844, Aurora Florentina had the false name de la Brache written on her passport.
 When she returned to Sweden in 1845, she changed her name on the passport to Anna Florentina de la Brache.
 She was named: "De la Brache, Anna Florentina, Miss, formerly known by the name Aurora Magnusson".
 She managed to have her name on her birth certificate changed from Aurora to Helga.
-She had her old identity, Aurora Magnusson, reported as drowned.
-The two women can be traced to have moved around from one city to another in both Sweden and Finland - Helga was often supported by her friend Henrika Aspegren, who worked as a teacher.
+She had her old identity, Aurora Magnusson, falsely reported as drowned.
+The two women can be traced to have moved around from one city to another in both Sweden and Finland.
+Helga was often supported by her friend Henrika Aspegren, who worked as a teacher.
 In 1846 they were in Turku, where they managed a girls' school advertised under the noble-sounding name of de la Brache.
 In the school, Helga reportedly mastered the art of fainting to avoid uncomfortable questions from parents.
-In 1848, they lived in Örebro, in 1857–59 in Sala, where they tried to start a fashion shop, before they finally arrived in Stockholm in the 1860s, to commence their fraud.
+In 1848, they managed a girls' school in Örebro, and in 1857–59 they lived in Sala, where they managed a small fashion shop.
+In the autumn of 1859, they arrived in the capital of Stockholm, to commence their fraud.

 Aftermath

+De la Brache did not receive any harsh sentence for her fraud, simply because she was never charged for the fraud she had committed.
+The king had her pension revoked and her claims refuted but had no interest in having her punished by charging her with fraud.